Faculty Positions

 Our growing and diverse practice has the breadth, depth, and scale for faculty at any career stage and with general or specialized interests anywhere along the spectrum from clinician-educator to clinician-scientist.
 We emphasize mentorship, career and leadership development.

 The Department has the latest hardware and software capabilities for all aspects of anatomic, physiologic and metabolic imaging.
-We operate 15 MR scanners, including an intraoperative unit, 3T, 1.5T and 0.55T units, 18 CT scanners including among them GE VCT 64, Revolution, Frontier and Discovery HD 750 scanners, Siemens Force scanner, a portable scanner for the neuro ICU, and a dental scanner.
+We operate 15 MR scanners, including an intraoperative unit, 3T, 1.5T and 0.55T units, 18 CT scanners including among them GE VCT 64, Revolution, Frontier and Discovery HD 750 scanners, Siemens Force scanner, a portable scanner for the neuro ICU, a dental scanner and 2 photon counting scanners.
 Our 3 neuroangiographic suites include a CT biplane angiographic unit, a biplane angiographic unit and a multipurpose single plane angiographic unit.

 Responsibilities include teaching a spectrum of learners (medical students, residents, fellows and ourselves too), and clinical, translational and/or basic science research.
 We have many ongoing research programs within the Department, including close collaboration with our own Basic Sciences Division, and with colleagues across Michigan Medicine and the University of Michigan campus.
 The University of Michigan Medical School has the largest group of health services researchers in the United States at our Institute for Healthcare Policy & Innovation, and an excellent Faculty Development Program.